nswamy14/nswamy14/README.md

   <td>
 <p align="center">
   <samp>
-    Full-stack engineer with expertise in web graphics, data visualization, and cybersecurity. <br/>
+    Engineer with expertise in building full-stack applications, data visualization, and cybersecurity. <br/>
     <a href="https://www.linkedin.com/in/nswamy14">LinkedIn</a>
   </samp>
 </p>